asaltanat/3DOF-Forward-Kinematics-NN/README.md

 | 3 layers (512:1024:512)| leakyRelu | 0.059|
 | 3 layers (512:1024:512)| tanh | 0.1163|

-So 3 fully connected layers with 512:1024:512  neurons and Relu activation function were chosen.
+So 3 fully connected layers with 512:1024:512  neurons and leakyRelu activation function were chosen.
-In order to decrease the error, 'maxEpochs' and 'MiniBatchSize' parameters in options were changed:
+In order to decrease the error, 'maxEpochs' parameter in options was changed:

 *Finally Error = 0.0446*